The government should provide a non-profit, partially subsidised alternative alongside supermarkets.

 In 1948, ministers took a risk, and in doing so created one of the most well-regarded organisations in the world; a health service that is now proudly cherished as a defining part of British culture.
 The NHS was created, according its founder Aneurin Bevan, on the grounds that “despite financial and economic anxieties, the most civilised thing in the world” is to “put the welfare of the sick in front of every other consideration”.

 A civilised society would also provide food for those without, and so the government must respond to this crisis accordingly.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.